top of page

 Definition:

-Spinal stenosis is a condition in which the spinal cord, and other nerve structures are compressed due to tightness of the spinal canal, and the areas where the nerve roots exit the spinal canal; called the intervertebral foramen.
+Spinal stenosis is a condition in which the spinal cord and other nerve structures are compressed due to the tightness of the spinal canal, and the areas where the nerve roots exit the spinal canal; called the intervertebral foramen.

 Symptoms: